Frozen Shoulder: Cure, solution, physiotherapy or surgery?

 From my understanding of frozen shoulder and science, this is what I will do:

 Strength training - A wide variety of strength training to suit the capability and interest of the patient.
 The patient will explore various strength movements with and without weights.

 Mobility drills - Done mostly in weight bearing position to stimulate the shoulder joint.
 It is good for co-contraction and joint stability.
 It is another method to stretch the structures inside the shoulder joint.

 Stretching - Not just any stretch.
 Muscles that are tight will be stretched with certain techniques and nerves will also be flossed to relax the shoulder.

 Electrotherapy - This will be done if the client has pain.

 Muscle release - A variety of techniques can be considered depending on patient sensitivity.
 Some techniques are direct release, functional cupping, “ trigger point” release, or skin traction.
-We have reached the end of the topic.

 Thank you for reading this far.
 Every physiotherapist has their own approach but I strongly suggest seeing one that listens to your concerns and tries to address it.
 Please avoid those that leaves you unattended or doesn’t show much interest in their work.

 Do contact me on this website if you have any queries and all the best in your rehab journey!